 Speak confidently to the angels and saints.
 They are with you.
 Ask for their wisdom and courage.
 In particular, ask for the aid of those saints who have done similar work, especially St. Phillip Neri.
 Blessed Charles de Foucauld has the apostolate under his direct care, but also pray to the founders and saints of the mendicant orders—the Franciscans and Dominicans.
 They were active in walking and spreading the faith from town to town.
 Ask Sts.
 Dominic, Francis, Anthony of Padua as well as lesser-known saints like Joseph of Cupertino and Vincent Ferrer for their intercession.
 You might also invoke those saints dedicated to the Sacred Heart of Jesus (which we wear on our chests): St. Margaret Mary Alacoque and Blessed Claude de la Colombiere.

 Sometimes sing softly in prayer.
-It is always pleasing to God and the angels and saints, and especially when sung in pairs since singing is “praying twice” and helps build a spirit of fraternity.
+It is always pleasing to God and the angels and saints, and singing well is “praying twice” (according to St. Augustine).
+It also helps build a spirit of fraternity.
 Many people—especially the young—are attracted to more traditional practices such as chant since they seem like a more authentic expression of the faith.
 Also, the demons really do hate Latin (since it is the language of the Church, and has been their scourge in ages past), and especially Latin in chant.
 Some simple, beautiful chant to practice: Veni Creator Spiritus, Adoro te Devote, Asperges Me, Salve Regina, Ave Maria, Regina Caeli, and the Missa de Angelis forms of the Kyrie, Gloria, Sanctus and Agnus Dei.

 Hymns and Christmas carols (in season) are good, too.